Allen Steere: Lyme vaccine

 As chief of the rheumatology and immunology department at Tufts School of Medicine, Steere led the research effort on Lymerix, the preventive Lyme vaccine by SmithKline Beecham, now GlaxoSmithKline (GSK), which first appeared on the market in January 1999.
 The research took four years, spanned ten states, and involved 11,000 patients and 31 scientists.

 Lymerix works on the outer surface protein A (Osp-A) of Borrelia burgdorferi, the causative agent of Lyme disease.
 Osp-A causes creation of antibodies from the body's immune system to attack that protein.
 Tests preceding the vaccine were done primarily on Lyme arthritis, and patients with neurological or cardiac manifestations were excluded.

 The vaccine was shown to be 78 percent effective.
 The drug was taken in three shots administered over the course of a year.
 Some uncertainty remained about the vaccine's ultimate safety before it was released to the public, especially for people with certain conditions.
 When the National Vaccine Advisory Committee of the Food and Drug Administration (FDA) certified the drug in December 1998, members appended a list of concerns about the long-term effect of the vaccine.
 The FDA released the vaccine on public health grounds, recommending that it be considered by people at the highest risk.
 GSK took the drug off the market in 2002 for commercial reasons, citing poor sales (with predictions of less than 10,000 people to be vaccinated in 2002), the high price of the vaccine, the need to exclude children under 15, and the need for frequent boosters.
-Vaccine expert Stanley Plotkin predicted that the withdrawal meant there will never be another Lyme disease vaccine available.
+In 2002, vaccine expert Stanley Plotkin predicted that the withdrawal meant there would never be another Lyme disease vaccine available.